 Believing that the cultivation of new art and ideas is essential to human progress, the Alliance's mission is to advocate for and support artists' communities, to advance the endeavors of artists.

-There are places — hundreds of them, in fact — where artists of all disciplines can go to work on their art: painters and playwrights, filmmakers and fiction writers, composers, choreographers, printmakers and poets, sculptors, scholars, and songwriters.
-In short, they are research-and-development labs for the arts, providing artists with time, space, and support for the creation of new work and the exploration of new ideas.
-Supporting today’s artists in the creation of new work is essential to human progress — not as a luxury, not as a leisure activity, but as a vital and necessary force in society.
+There are places — thousands of them, in fact — where artists of all disciplines can go to work on their art: painters and playwrights, filmmakers and fiction writers, composers, choreographers, printmakers and poets, sculptors, scholars, and songwriters.
+In short, they are research-and-development labs for creative work, providing artists with time, space, and support for the creation of new work and the exploration of new ideas.
+Supporting individuals in the creation of new work is essential to human progress — not as a luxury, not as a leisure activity, but as a vital and necessary force in society.
 Artists’ communities are not about retreat; they are about advancement.
 Advancing creativity.
 Advancing human progress.
 Advancing the way we examine the world.

 The products of that work — books, paintings, songs and symphonies, poems and plays, designs and dances, films and photographs — often surface months or years later.
 And while supporting museums, bookstores, orchestras and theaters is essential in providing artists avenues to showcase their work, artists’ communities offer an opportunity to invest in creation, in the leaps of imagination and risk-taking that compel a person to put pen to page, or fingers to keyboard, or brush to canvas in the first place.
 These moments often happen in private, away from public view, but they happen every day at any one of more than 800 artists’ communities around the world.
 No other field is dedicated solely to the creation of new work among independent artists, and for this, artists’ communities play a vital role in our human progress.